 - Walk Chicago’s downtown Loop and surrounding areas with the SOM pocket map, which highlights 30 of our projects.
 Download the SOM in Chicago pocket map here.

-- Visit interactive video displays featuring never-before-seen highlights from the SOM archives at the Inland Steel Building, the Columbus Drive Building at the Art Institute of Chicago, Hartford Plaza North, the Equitable Building, and the Brunswick Building.
+- Visit interactive video displays featuring never-before-seen highlights from the SOM archives at the Inland Steel Building, the Columbus Drive Building at the Art Institute of Chicago, Hartford Plaza North, and the Equitable Building.

 - Enter our Chicago Architecture Biennial-themed Instagram contest by posting a photo of an SOM building in Chicago and using the hashtag #SOMinChicago for the chance to win a limited edition prize from SOM.
 The contest begins on September 20th.
 Learn more about #SOMinChicago.